ParadiseSS13/Paradise/.github/CONTRIBUTING.md

     * req_access_txt requires ALL LISTED ACCESSES to open the door, while req_one_access_txt lets anyone with ONE OF THE LISTED ACCESSES open the door.
   * Departments should be connected to maintenance through a back or side door.
 This lets players escape and allows antags to break in.
     * If this is not possible, departments should have extra entry and exit points.
+  * Engine areas, or areas with a high probability of being exploded, should use reinforced flooring where appropriate.
+  * External areas, or areas where depressurisation is expected and normal, should use airless turf variants to prevent additional atmospherics load.